Bridn/CakePHP-3.x-Taxonomy-Plugin/README.md

     The Taxonomy plugin will be automatically associated to your model.

-3 - Use the TaxonomyHelper to add tags to your content. eg.
+3 - Use the TaxonomyHelper to add tags to your content.

+After each query on your content, the plugin will return an array of terms attached to your content. eg. $myContent['terms_format']['tag'] or $myContent['terms_format']['category'] or wathever you used in your input to name your taxonomy.

+eg. the first parameter 'tag' will be used to group your terms.
 <?= $this->Taxonomy->input('tag', ['rows' => '2', 'value' => $article['terms_format']['tag']]) ?>